All Episodes

 Wait, wait, wait.

-Okay, you think it's Ryan who's destroying the party, not Trump.
+Okay, you think it's Ryan who's destroying the party, not Trump?

 Absolutely.

-Okay, that's what you're gonna destroy it.
+Okay, that's what you're doing.

-I think he needs to come out onto the Capitol steps along with all these Republicans that say they're not backing Trump, and they need to come out and forcefully say we are backing Donald Trump.
+I think he needs to come out onto the Capitol steps along with all these Republicans that say they're not backing Trump, and they need to come out and forcefully say, we are backing Donald Trump.

 We made a large, huge mistake.

-They might even lose the house, Rush.
+They might even lose the House, Rush.

 Yeah.